Tooth Replacement for seniors

 3. Dentures as Accessible Alternatives

-Modern dentures are adjusted for comfort and can be worn while healing or when implants are not feasible.
+Modern denture installations are adjusted for comfort and can be worn while healing or when implants are not feasible.
 Explore denture options for seniors.

 4. Hybrid Solutions: Implant‑Supported Dentures